volkanunsal/folio/README.md

 **/ˈfōlēˌō/**

-*noun*. an individual leaf of paper or parchment
+*noun*. a book or pamphlet made up of one or more full sheets of paper.

-Super simple React bindings for Leaflet maps.
+Super simple, declarative React bindings for Leaflet maps.

 ## Get started